Jump to topic

 These psychedelic drugs change a user’s perception of reality, cause auditory/visual hallucinations, and create feelings of timelessness.

-This drug is also called “shrooms.”
+This drug is also called shrooms or magic mushrooms.
 It is a type of mushroom that contains the psychoactive ingredient psilocybin.

 Also known as 6-allyl-6-nor-LSD, AL-LAD is a psychedelic drug that has similar properties as LSD.